Skip to main content

 OPA Sidecar Values YAML Configuration File

-You must save the Sidecar deployment configuration into a new file (suggested name opa-sidecar-http-values.yaml), execute helm upgrade kong-quickstart kong/kong -n kong -f opa-sidecar-http-values.yaml command to apply the configuration, and finally execute kubectl get pods -n kong -w command to watch for the Pod status to appear as Running status.
+Save the sidecar deployment configuration into a new file (suggested name opa-sidecar-http-values.yaml), execute the helm upgrade kong-quickstart kong/kong -n kong -f opa-sidecar-http-values.yaml command to apply the configuration, and execute kubectl get pods -n kong -w command to watch for the Pod status to appear as Running status.

 # -----------------------------------------------------------------------------